-Of the two options, Brooks Manley of Engenius recommends the first: “Push the idea that leaving a review benefits other consumers.
+Brooks Manley of Engenius gives us an example on how to explain why reviews are important for your business: “Push the idea that leaving a review benefits other consumers.
 Some people are much more apt to help ‘others like them’ find the best business, product, or service—as opposed to helping the company get one more 5-star reviews.”

 “It’s important to remove any friction from writing the review,” says Garrett Sussman of Grade.us.